harshitpaunikar1/marketing-process-analytics-dashboard/.github/project-buildup-history.md

 - Task summary: Completed the Marketing Process Analytics Dashboard case study.
 Finalized the PRD-style document with all sections filled in: background and problem, success metrics, proposed solution, technical requirements, data model, and rollout plan.
 Wrote a phased rollout section showing three phases of increasing dashboard scope — helps make the project feel incremental and realistic rather than big-bang.
 - Deliverable: PRD-style document complete with phased rollout plan.
+## 2024-11-25 - Day 6: Final document

+- Task summary: Added a stakeholder matrix to the document — who owns each metric, who consumes the dashboard, and who needs to approve the data model.
+Makes the document more useful as an actual working artifact.
+- Deliverable: Stakeholder matrix added.